CEDR: Quality Measurement, Reporting and Improvement for the Emergency Physician

 While CEDR is not the only reporting platform available, most Emergency Medicine providers believe that CEDR provides the most efficient way to report to CMS.
 CEDR not only will report quality measures on 100 percent of patients, versus just Medicare patients, but will provide each clinician with the ability to view their quality performance on quality board 24 x7.

 The following explains the process regarding how to get started with CEDR:

 The first step is applying to participate in the program.
 Just complete the online Interest Form and Detailed Application in the CEDR online portal.
 The application will require key data such as group size, number of hospital EDs served, annual ED census, number of emergency clinician providers, and the contact information for each ED.

 After you apply, you will move on to the contracting part of the process.
 While applying to CEDR is free, the cost to participate is 25 cents per visit for ACEP members.
-Discounts for volume, ACEP or SEMPA membership and multi-year contracts can help reduce the cost.
+Discounts for volume ACEP membership and multi-year contracts can help reduce the cost.
 The process will then require key actions from the physician group and then additional steps taken by the hospitals your group serves.

 The clinician or group will sign a participation agreement, business associate agreement, and data use agreement for HIPAA compliance.